ALYMPICS: LLM Agents Meet Game Theory -- Exploring Strategic Decision-Making with AI Agents: Alympics: An LLM Agent-based Game Theory Playground

 \section{Alympics: An LLM Agent-based Game Theory Playground}

-We present \textit{Alympics}, a framework leveraging LLM agents for exploring game theory research.
+\textit{Alympics} is a systematic framework leveraging LLM agents for exploring game theory research.
 This framework comprises: Playground, Agent Players and Human Players (optional).
 As illustrated in the Figure.\ref{fig:framework}, Agent Players and Human Players engage in game on the Sandbox Playground within the defined game settings.